 There will be no whole-school events where children and adults are required to congregate.
 There will be no whole school assemblies.
-Where possible, efforts will be made to have virtual assemblies through Teams (video conference software).
+Where possible, efforts will be made to have virtual assemblies through Teams or Zoom (video conference software).
 Children are not to sing during assembly.

 Use of the staff room will be minimal.
-The staff room will remain open to adults, however strict social distancing must be in place and where possible, it is advised that adults use the outside space.
+The staff room will remain open to adults, however strict social distancing must be in place and staff are asked not to sit in the room, it is advised that adults use the outside space.
 It is important for your own wellbeing that you see colleagues and this is encouraged, but please do not contravene social distancing measures otherwise multiple groups could be at risk of infection should anyone present with symptoms.